lshapz/movie_notebook/README.md

 MovieNotebook.rails

+This app is live on heroku!
+Check it out at https://movie-notebook.herokuapp.com/

 One weekend, I was hoping to practice my brand-new Rails skills.
 I figured I would find an API and make a little app that searches it.

 One of the first things I googled in this search was "IMDb API."
 Turns out they do not have an official one, but a kindly Internet fellow has created one, available at http://www.omdbapi.com/.